 - Next, do some keyword research using a free tool like KeywordTool.io or a premium SEO tool like SEMrush to find the best keywords related to your topic.

-- Add meta description to your blog posts.
+- Add a meta description to your blog posts.
 Only then Google will understand your content and know whom you are targeting.

 - Don’t publish low-quality content just because you don’t have anything to post.